Can A Granite Countertop Withstand The Great Outdoors?

 In areas with lots of seasonal rain, you still want to be able to utilize your outdoor kitchen year-round.
 This means you need a roof over the cooking area to protect your outdoor cabinetry (and your chef!) from inclement weather.

-Of course, if your design style tips the scale more towards clean contemporary or relaxed modern, there are natural granite countertops that will complement your style.
-Sunken kitchens, like this one pictured here, are becoming more and more popular as they adapt beautifully to yards that have been terraced.
+Of course, if your design style tips the scale more towards clean contemporary, or relaxed modern, there are natural granite countertops that will complement your style.
+Sunken kitchens, like the one pictured here, are becoming more and more popular as they adapt beautifully to yards that have been terraced.

-The sleek, clean lines of the appliances, furniture, landscaping, and cabinetry are the perfect place for the sophisticated look of our Nero Mist Granite.
-With subtle flecks and veins, and a honed finish, it is a spectacular design feature that can stand up to virtually everything Mother Nature can produce.
+The sleek, clean lines of the appliances, furniture, landscaping, and cabinetry are the perfect place for the sophisticated look of our Gray Nuevo Granite.
+With dramatic veins, it is a spectacular design feature that can stand up to virtually everything Mother Nature can produce.

 Granite is one of the hardest materials on earth, and that’s why so many homeowners and business owners choose it as their go-to surface for outdoor countertops, bar tops, and tabletops.
 Even if you live in areas with freezing temperatures, tons of direct sunlight, and other types of harsh weather, granite countertops can withstand the elements, and be functional and beautiful for decades to come.